 Those multi-blade razors are great and give a close, smooth shave.
 They provide the user with an incredibly satisfactory shaving experience.
 However, if you suffer from acne (rashes or pimples), consider switching to a single-blade razor or an electric shaver, as these don’t provide nearly as much friction on the skin.

 Seriously though.
-I’ve seen people with severe acne cases that go from bad to astonishingly terrible after using multi-blade razors and can honestly tell you it doesn’t help at all.
+I’ve seen people with severe acne cases that go from bad to astonishingly terrible after using multi-blade razors, and I can honestly tell you it doesn’t help at all.

 To be clear, you don’t have to be a man to use an electric shaver.
 Many women use electric shavers as they are convenient.
 Easy to use and give a smooth, close shave.